CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 <</dd_do>>
 ~~~~

-In that command, `log` is the function name, and it is immediately followed by parantheses which enclose the variable to operate on.
+In that command, `log` is the function name, and it is immediately followed by parentheses which enclose the variable to operate on.
 Read the
-parantheses as "of", so that `log(price)` is read as "log of price".
+parentheses as "of", so that `log(price)` is read as "log of price".

 There are a lot of functions that can be used.
 We list some commonly used mathematical functions below for your convenience: